return42/sphkerneldoc/linux_src_doc/block/blk-throttle_c.rst

 Description
 -----------

-A service_queue can be embeded in either a throtl_grp or throtl_data.
+A service_queue can be embedded in either a throtl_grp or throtl_data.
 Determine the associated throtl_data accordingly and return it.

 .. _`throtl_log`: